grammyjs/website/site/docs/plugins/conversations.md

 </CodeGroupItem>
 </CodeGroup>

-As always, check out [the API reference of this plugin](https://doc.deno.land/https://deno.land/x/grammy_conversations@v0.6.2/mod.ts/~/ConversationForm) to see which methods are available.
+As always, check out the [API reference](https://doc.deno.land/https://deno.land/x/grammy_conversations/mod.ts/~/ConversationForm) to see which methods are available.

 ## Parallel Conversations